Discover the care and support we offer

-Accept CookiesIf you or someone you love may benefit from Hospice care, you can find out more using the information below.
-For support or advice at any time of the day or night, please visit our 24/7 Help Hub.
+If you or someone you love may benefit from Hospice care, you can find out more using the information below.
+For support or advice at any time of the day or night, please visit our Help Hub.

-If you or someone you love needs Hospice care, please complete this short form and we will contact you.
+Complete one of these short forms and we will contact you.
 There is no need to wait for a referral from your GP or healthcare professional.

+We need to raise over £8 million every year to provide outstanding Hospice care to the local community.
 To get involved with our fundraising activities, design your own, or make a donation, use the information on this page.

 It is an opportunity to pause in the day, and share in this peaceful time together, to reflect with a reading, music and quietness, and to join in with the lighting of candles and ecumenical prayer.